mikialex/rendiation/README.md

 Install the default Rust toolchain, and everything should works fine.

-RRF uses language features such as const generics and specialization, the nightly compiler is required.
-The Cargo will automatically switch to the correct nightly version.
+RRF uses nightly language features, the Cargo will automatically switch to the correct nightly version.

 ## Project Structure